Figure skating jumps: History

 Norwegian figure skater Axel Paulsen created the Axel jump c.
 1895.

 According to figure skating historian James R. Hines, jumping in figure skating is "relatively recent".
 Jumps were viewed as "acrobatic tricks, not as a part of a skater's art" and "had no place" in the skating practices in England during the 19th century, although skaters experimented with jumps from the ice during the last 25 years of the 1800s.
 Hops, or jumps without rotations, were done for safety reasons, to avoid obstacles, such as hats, barrels, and tree logs, on natural ice.
 In 1881, Spuren Auf Dem Eise ("Tracing on the Ice"), "a monumental publication describing the state of skating in Vienna", briefly mentioned jumps, describing three jumps in two pages.
 Jumping on skates was a part of the athletic side of free skating and was considered inappropriate for female skaters.

 Hines says free skating movements such as spirals, spread eagles, spins, and jumps were originally individual compulsory figures, and sometimes special figures.
 For example, Norwegian skater Axel Paulsen, whom Hines calls "progressive", performed the first jump in competition, the Axel, which was named after him, at the first international competition in 1882, as a special figure.
 Jumps were also related to their corresponding figure; for example, the loop jump.
-Other jumps, such as the Axel and the Salchow, were named after the skaters who invented them.
+Other jumps, such as the Salchow and the Lutz, were named after the skaters who invented them.

 It was not until the early part of the 20th century, well after the establishment of organized skating competitions, when jumps with the potential of being completed with multiple revolutions were invented and when jumps were formally categorized.
 These jumps became elements in athletic free skating programs, but they were not worth more points than no-revolution jumps and half-jumps.
 In the 1920s, Austrian skaters began to perform the first double jumps in practice and refine rotations in the Axel.
 Skaters experimented with jumps, and by the end of the period, the modern repertoire of jumps had been developed.